fry0035/projet_alyra/README.md

 # IA App for CNN classification with fastapi

 ## Description
-This project is a web application that allows users to upload images and classify them using an EfficientNetB7 CNN model optimized wit finetuning.
+This project is a web application that allows users to upload images and classify them using a pre-trained CNN model.
 The application is built using FastAPI.

 ## Project Structure